Terms and Conditions

 - Subject Rule – Thoughts cannot have as their subject a named individual who is not a public figure, or a private organization or entity, unless that person organization or entity has expressly agreed to allow itself to become the subject of thoughts on ThoughtWorld.
 ThoughtWorld is not intended to be a popularity contest, or a platform for harming the reputations of specific individuals or companies.
 We invite users to discuss the ideas or policies of candidates, the attributes of products they like or dislike, and other information that does not name a specific individual or company as the subject.
 For example, the thought “John Doe is a bad person” with the reason “John Doe is a bad person because his policies will hurt people” does not meet the Subject Rule.
 The thought “Policies should not hurt people” with the reason “It is morally wrong to adopt policies that will hurt people.
 See example johndoe.com/policy.” would meet the subject rule, even though John Doe’s website is referenced in the reason for the thought, his content is the subject to add context to the thought, John Doe is not the subject of the thought.

 - Profanity Rule – Vulgar, profane, sexual, or violent content are not permitted.

 2. We sell aggregated data.

-Unlike most social media websites that use your personal information to target you with advertising, ThoughtWorld does not sell advertising.
-Maintaining your anonymity is one of our core principles and we want you to focus on creating thoughts, not ads.
-We do sell aggregated data and analysis about broad groups of people to businesses, news outlets, elected officials, nonprofit organizations, candidates for office, and others who want to understand people better.
+Unlike most social media websites that use your personal information to target you with advertising, maintaining your anonymity is one of our core principles and we will not reveal your thoughts or votes to any third parties without your consent.
+We sell aggregated data and analysis about groups of people to businesses, news outlets, elected officials, nonprofit organizations, candidates for office, and others who want to understand how people think.
 We will always make sure your data is grouped with data from other people in a way that protects your anonymity.

 3. We offer you connection invitations.